pachax001/My-DramaList-Bot/README.md

 ####Set these commands from [@BotFather](https://t.me/BotFather)
 ```
 start - Start the bot
+url - For url search
+query - For query search
 authorize - Authorize new user.
 unauthorize - Unauthorize an exsisting user.
 users - To see the ids od authorized users.